There are a few reasons why this strategy is attractive to currency traders.

 Martingale is a cost-averaging strategy.
 It does this by “doubling exposure” on losing trades.
 This results in lowering of your average entry price.

 The important thing to know about Martingale is that it doesn’t increase your odds of winning.
 Your long-term expected return is still the same.
-It’s governed by your success in picking winning trades.
+It’s governed by your success in picking winning trades and the right market.
 You can’t escape from that.